mohammadaliawan/launch_school_RB101/study_sessions/callie.md

 - Understanding the Problem
   - Goal: understand what you're being asked to do
-  - Establish to rules/define the boundaries of the problem
+  - Establish the rules/define the boundaries of the problem
   - What are the explicit and implicit requirements?
   - Ask clarifying questions (& check test cases)